Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/MAC-Operations/MAC-Operations_-_Protection_Mechanisms.md

 ### 1. `Backward Compatibility`

-802.11 (Wi-Fi) networks allows for backward compatibility with previous generations (eg. Wi-Fi 4 (802.11n) is backward compatible with Wi-Fi 1 or Wi-Fi 3 (802.11b/g)).
-This is one reason the technology is so popular, people can upgrade their devices at their own pace, without worrying about whether their old ones will still work.
+802.11 (Wi-Fi) networks are designed to support backward compatibility across different generations (e.g., Wi-Fi 4 (802.11n) is backward compatible with Wi-Fi 1 or Wi-Fi 3 (802.11b/g)).
+This feature is a significant reason for the technology's popularity, as it allows users to upgrade their devices at their own pace without compromising the functionality of older ones.

-HR/DSSS (802.11b legacy Wi-Fi-1) STAs does not understand OFDM Modulation used by ERP (802.11g Wi-Fi-3) STAs, but HT/ERP/OFDM (802.11n Wi-Fi-4 {modern}) STAs are backwards compatible with HR/DSSS STAs & can transmit & understand HR/DSSS modulation.
-The way to acomplish that is using RTS/CTS mechanisms in case that legacy STAs are using the same AP of modern devices.

-**`Important`**: Wi-Fi backward compatibility has long been a double-edged sword because backward copatibility brings some drawbacks for newer STAs using the same BSS witn legacy STAs nearby llike **RTS/CTS Overhead**, **Airtime Consumption** or **Connectivity Problems**.
-But, for the first time in 20 years, Wi-Fi does not require backward compatibility.
-This is because Wi-Fi 6E and the 6 GHz frequency band.
-There is no need for RTS/CTS protection mechanisms for legacy Wi-Fi devices in 6 GHz, legacy clients do not consume airtime while transmitting using slow data rates.
-This is because Wi-Fi is brand new to 6 GHz, and there are no legacy clients.
-Altough in the future maybe we will need backward compatibility again in Wi-Fi 7, Wi-Fi 8, and Wi-Fi 9 if they still using 6 GHz band.
+Legacy HR/DSSS (802.11b, Wi-Fi 1) STAs are incapable of interpreting the OFDM modulation used by ERP (802.11g, Wi-Fi 3) devices.
+However, modern HT/ERP/OFDM stations (802.11n, Wi-Fi 4) are designed with backward compatibility in mind, enabling them to communicate using HR/DSSS modulation to support legacy devices.

+This backward compatibility is managed through Protection Mechanisms (eg. RTS/CTS or CTS-to-Self), which are utilized when both legacy and modern STAs are connected to the same AP.
+These mechanisms help ensure that legacy devices, which are unable to understand modern modulations, can coexist and communicate efficiently without causing interference or transmission collisions.

+**`Important`**: Backward compatibility in Wi-Fi has traditionally been a source of inefficiencies for modern STAs sharing the same BSS with legacy devices, causing issues such as RTS/CTS overhead, increased airtime usage, and connectivity degradation.
+However, with Wi-Fi 6E and the introduction of the 6 GHz band, backward compatibility is no longer required.
+Legacy protection mechanisms like RTS/CTS are unnecessary _(at least for backward compatibility, hidden node problem still persist)_, as there are no legacy devices operating in this band, eliminating the inefficiencies caused by slower data rates.
+Although future generations (e.g., Wi-Fi 7, Wi-Fi 8) may reintroduce backward compatibility if they continue to utilize the 6 GHz band, the current environment remains free from legacy constraints.

 ### 2. `Hidden Node Problem Protection`